-Whatever way I stumbled across the movie it has stuck with me and gets dragged out for a viewing on a regular basis.
-I have watched both the cinematic release and the Final Cut in the last few months and that wasn’t even in preparation for the sequel!
+Whatever way I stumbled across the movie it has stuck with me and gets dragged out for viewing on a regular basis.
+I have watched both the cinematic release and the Final Cut in the last few months before the release of Blade Runner 2049 and that wasn’t even in preparation for the sequel!

 Bizarrely it was only recently that I decided to read Do Androids Dream Of Electric, the book by Phillip K Dick that the film takes its basic ideas from.
 It was interesting to compare the two and the book is really a good read, but you need to leave the imagery of the film behind when you start it.
 There’s a lot of differences but the essence of the book is distilled into the film.